MatseFR/massive-starling/README.md

 var frames = Frame.fromTextureVectorWithAlign(textures, Align.CENTER, Align.CENTER);
 // now we can create an Animation object using AnimUtils var animation = AnimUtils.createAnimation(frames);
+// we're gonna need an Animator object to take care of the clips animations var animator = new Animator();
+// add Animator to Starling's juggler Starling.currentJuggler.add(animator);
 // create Clip objects, the same Animation can be shared amongst as many Clips as you want var clip:Clip;
 for (i in 0...1000)
 {
   clip = new Clip();
   clip.play(animation);
-  imgContainer.addChild(clip);
+  // add to imgContainer for display imgContainer.addChild(clip);
+  // add to animator for texture animation animator.addClip(clip);
 }

 // note that we don't use multitexturing here : MassiveDisplay only has one texture